fanne-stat/radviz3d/README.md

 Instructions for interactive views
 ----------------------------------
-The 3D interative plots are implemented with the \texttt{rgl} functions and here are instructions for manipulation:
+The 3D interative plots are implemented with the `rgl` functions and here are instructions for manipulation:
 - Rotation: Click and hold with the left mouse button, then drag the plot to rotate it and gain different perspectives.
 - Resize: Zoom in and out with the scroll wheel, or the right mouse button.